 The Franklin High School Madrigal Singers were among the students groups performing Dec.
 6 at the district showcase.
 Parents and students from across the school district joined teachers and administrators Dec.
 6 at Franklin High School for what was billed as a day of celebrating township schools.
-Punctuating the day, amid the student performances and curriculum demonstrations, were subtle and …
+Don’t Miss Out!
+No other media outlet covering Franklin Township brings you the …

 Read More »$85 Million School Referendum Comes Down To The Voters